Developer(s) – Ninja Theory

 Storyline – 9/10

 A re-imagining of Wu Cheng’en’s Journey to the West, and set 150 years in a post-apocalyptic Earth, two slaves called Monkey and Trip escape a slave vessel and are rendered unconscious after a fall.
 When Monkey awakes, he finds that Trip has fitted him with a slave headband, which she can use to control him.
 This also means that their lives are symbiotically bound, meaning that if one dies, so does the other.
-Monkey and Trip soon learn that they are both dependants on one another to survive their journey riddled with hostile mechs, and they soon develop a strong bond between each other.
+Monkey and Trip soon learn that they are both dependants on one another to survive their journey riddled with hostile mechs, and they soon develop a strong bond with each other.
 People talk to me about The Last of Us, saying that it is one of the most powerful stories in video gaming, but in all honesty, I believe this is even better.

 Originality – 7/10

 Though there’s not a great of uniqueness about the overall structure of gameplay, or even the puzzle-solving elements, there aren’t many games released in this day and age-based that cover the same themes and issues that Enslaved does, and not in such a realistic manner in the process.
 The gameplay is varied enough to differentiate it from others to a good enough extent, but I believe the developers could have done so much more with it and could do so much more with it if they ever decide to develop a sequel.

 Overall, Enslaved: Odyssey to the West to me, is one of the most impressive titles of the seventh generation of gaming, and nowadays, an overlooked diamond in the rough.
 I think it will only be a few short years before this game becomes particularly hard to find, so I would advocate that anyone with an Xbox 360 or PlayStation 3 should most definitely pick this title up.